evertonstz/pynps/README.md

 ******
 # Examples
 ## Searching
-Updating the PSP database and searching for a Sonic game in any region:
+If you wanna update the PSP's database before searching for a PSP Sonic game in any region:
 >$ pynps -c psp -u -dg sonic
 ```
 Updating Database for Playstation Portable: